ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 1. Complete the steps in the following section to update the configuration files that you extracted.

-1. Copy the following configuration and save it to a file called `config_connector1.json`.
+1. Edit the `multi_instance_config.json` file to include your Connector details.

     ```json
     {